"Beefing Up the Bulldogs" with Mississippi State football team

 “I went against Coach Moorhead and beat him!
 Basically it’s relaxing.
 I just got out of meeting, went to steak dinner and came out here.
 It’s just relaxing right now.
 It’s a great opportunity for some of the guys to experience this stuff,” Simmons said.

-For many of the players and staff, this was the first time they have been near a farm animal.
+For many of the players and staff, this was the first time they’ve been near farm animals.

 The Mississippi Cattlemen’s Association has also held similar events at the University of Mississippi and the University of Southern Mississippi.